 But, thousands in the community were blindsided when planes started flying over their homes at low altitudes in July of 2020 when the new flight paths came on line after the new parallel runway was opened.

-In previously quiet suburbs like New Farm, Ascot, Hamilton, Spring Hill, communities are living with aircraft noise that can exceed 90 decibels (or as loud as a lawnmower right next to you) every three minutes during peak times.
+In previously quiet suburbs like New Farm, Ascot, Hamilton, and Spring Hill, communities are living with aircraft noise that can exceed 90 decibels (or as loud as a lawnmower right next to you) every three minutes during peak times.

 These communities tell me the government, Airservices Australia and Brisbane Airport Corporation failed them during the community consultation process for Brisbane’s new flight paths and runway.
 This isn’t about being anti-development, it’s about making sure communities affected by developments have a real say in the decisions which will impact their lives.